What is this newsletter about?

 I’m a researcher on global health at Our World in Data.
 I’m also a founding editor of Works in Progress, where I recruit and work with authors for our quarterly magazine.
 Occasionally, I write about various science topics for online magazines and publications.

 My background is a mix of biomedical sciences, genetics, epidemiology and psychiatry.
-I recently completed a PhD at The University of Hong Kong and King’s College London, where my thesis focused on differences in study design and how they can influence results in the field of psychiatric genetics.
+In 2023, I completed a PhD at the University of Hong Kong and King’s College London, where my thesis focused on differences in study design and how they can influence results in the field of psychiatric genetics.

-Outside of work, I enjoy photography, birdwatching, long walks, museums, film noir, silly gameshows and eating doughnuts.
+Outside of work, I enjoy photography, birdwatching, long walks, museums, film noir, and eating gelato.
+I’m currently learning German!

 Contact me